Highway 3 – Hope to Elkford

 HIGHWAY 3 Tourism Alliance

-Highway 3 – The Winding Route to Adventure collaborative regional initiative activates the vision of the Destination BC (DBC) led Destination Development Strategy and action-planning for Highway 3, co-created with tourism partners from the entire length of the route.
+Highway 3 – The Winding Route to Adventure regional initiative activates the vision of the Destination BC (DBC) led Destination Development Strategy and action-planning for Highway 3, co-created with tourism partners from the entire length of the route.
 The key themes of this strategy focus on building and managing growth with sustainability in mind and creating a memorable road trip experience.

 • Highway 3 Destination Development Strategy – Destination BC – FULL Report